kiwonl/run-ai-apps/README.md

 -   **`google_project_service`**: Enables necessary Google Cloud APIs for the project, including Cloud Run, Vertex AI, Cloud DNS, Service Directory, Cloud Build, and Artifact Registry.
 -   **`google_service_account`**: Creates a dedicated service account (`run-ai-apps-sa`) for the Cloud Run services to interact with other Google Cloud services securely.
--   **`google_project_iam_member`**: Assigns necessary IAM roles to the service accounts, granting permissions for AI Platform, Cloud Run, and Cloud Build.
+-   **`google_project_iam_member`**: Assigns necessary IAM roles to the Cloud Run runtime service account, such as `roles/aiplatform.user`, allowing it to interact with other Google Cloud services.
 -   **`google_compute_network`**: Creates a custom Virtual Private Cloud (VPC) network (`run-ai-apps-network`) to provide a secure and isolated environment for the services.
 -   **`google_compute_subnetwork`**: Creates a subnetwork (`run-ai-apps-subnet`) within the VPC.
 -   **`google_compute_router`**: Creates a Cloud Router to manage dynamic routing for the VPC network.